3 Ways to Find Focus

 It's difficult to find time to focus when you have an overflowing inbox, 300 voicemails, a sick parent, and a you just said yes to the big project.
 This type of schedule leads to stress, overwhelm, and eventually burnout.
 You need to get back to what's important and that starts with remembering or clarifying your goals but I talk about that in another post.

 In this post I want to share 3 simple, easy and free ideas that will help you focus more on what's important.
-I wrote about some additional productivity hacks that I use.
+I wrote about some additional productivity hacks that I use to improve focus.
 You can find them here.

 Smartphones are technological marvels.
 I swear by my iPhone.
 But they can be a blessing and a curse.
 What is it about our phones that whenever they ding, buzz or ring we are compelled to check them?
 Text messages, app updates, and phone calls (yes, some people still actually talk.
-I know right?!) can be distracting and keep us from getting any work done.
+I know right?!) can cause us to lose focus and keep us from getting any work done.

-With every buzz we get distracted and it takes time to get back to what we were doing.
+With every buzz we lose focus, it takes time to get back to what we were doing.
 All of these minor distractions add up over time.
 When you need to get things done, put your phone on Airplane mode or take your office phone off the hook.

-If you have deadlines to meet, but have trouble buckling down and getting it done, you need to use a timer.
+If you have deadlines to meet, but have trouble staying focused, you need to use a timer.
 When you use a timer you understand that time is moving whether you are being productive or not.
-When you get up and chat, take a walk around the office and/or check on fake crops and then sit back down, the timer will tell you the truth.
+When you get up and chat, take a walk around the office and/or check on fake crops (no shame, I play Hay Day too) and then sit back down, the timer will tell you the truth.

 It doesn't care what you are doing.
 It becomes your silent accountability partner.
 Timers are a great reminder of the value of time.
 Once it's gone, you can't get it back.

 Here's another benefit of using a timer – a focused block of time makes you are far more likely to accomplish your task(s).
+Having a reminder that time is passing regardless of whether you're productive or not can be surprisingly motivating.
 There are free online timers, app timers or you can use the timer that comes with the clock on your phone.
 Those dang smartphones, gotta love em.

 I am a firm adherent to the “let me think that over” school of thought.
 In a constantly connected, fast-paced world sometimes we make decisions, respond to emails or react to situations before we have had time to weigh all of the options.
 I am a big fan of Malcolm Gladwell and Blink, but I also understand that Lack of Reflection leads to loads of Regret.